 The CGH Group is also influenced by the development of the Czech economy.
 However, the gas distribution business in the Czech Republic is less susceptible to economic downturns mainly due to the regulatory requirement which ensures compensation for any difference between allowed and actual revenues.
-According to the Czech Statistical Office real GDP declined by 5.6 per cent. in 2020, compared to growth of 2.4 per cent. in 2019.
-Following the decline in 2020, the Ministry of Finance of the Czech Republic predicts a 3.1 per cent. growth of GDP in 2021, assuming that significant and prolonged easing of restrictive measures will take place in Q2 2021 at the earliest.
+According to the Czech Statistical Office real GDP grew by 2.4 per cent. in 2019, compared to 3.0 per cent. in 2018 and declined (year on year) by 2.0 per cent. in the first quarter of 2020 as compared to end of 20195.
 Despite the adverse economic impact on the Czech Republic due to the COVID-19 health crisis, as of the date of these Listing Particulars, Standard & Poor's credit rating for the Czech Republic stands at AA- with a stable outlook, Moody's credit rating for the Czech Republic is set at Aa3 with a stable outlook and Fitch's credit rating for the Czech Republic is AA- with a stable outlook.